Dissipation-induced topological insulators: A no-go theorem and a recipe: Conclusions

-To conclude, this work exposes the capabilities and limits of dissipative preparation of topological states using quadratic Lindblad dynamics.
-We have seen that while a finite-range gapped quadratic Liouvillian cannot lead to a unique pure steady state with nonzero Chern number, they can lead to a mixed state arbitrarily close to the desired pure one, which could be realized with cold atoms using currently available experimental techniques; The pure limit may be achieved if exponentially-local Liouvillians are allowed.
-I have also discussed the topological classification of such states, using the single-particle reduced density matrix, and the implications of topological nontriviality, namely edge modes of the single-particle density matrix and the winding number of mixed position-momentum density maps.
+To conclude, this work exposes the capabilities and limitations of dissipative preparation of topological states using quadratic Lindblad dynamics.
+We have seen that while finite-range gapped quadratic Lindbladians cannot lead to an exponential decay in time at a finite (system size independent) rate towards a unique pure steady state with nonzero Chern number, they can lead to a mixed state arbitrarily close to the desired pure one, which could be realized with cold atoms using currently available experimental techniques.
+The pure limit may be achieved if exponentially-local Lindbladians are allowed.
+I have also discussed the topological classification of such states in the mixed case, using the single-particle reduced density matrix, and the implications of topological nontriviality, such as the edge modes of the single-particle density matrix and the winding number of mixed position-momentum density maps.

 While this study concentrated on Chern insulators, that is, 2D systems in symmetry class A, the extension to other topological classes~\cite{hasan10,qi11,bernevig} is clear.
-In particular, the no-go theorem holds for these as well, following the no-go theorem for finite-range Hamiltonians with flat bands in topologically nontrivial states in two and higher dimensions~\cite{read16}.
-One may of course can argue that in the dissipative context, the limitations imposed by, e.g., time-reversal symmetry loose their physical significance; if these are relaxed, even localized Wannier states are possible~\cite{brouder07}, hence pure steady states can result from finite-range Liouvillians.
-This work was centered at cold atom systems, but the ideas introduced here should find applications in other types of ``quantum simulators'', including, among others, superconducting nanocircuits, quantum dots, trapped ions, and nuclear and impurity spins \cite{georgescu14}.
+In particular, as mention in Sec.~\ref{sec:nogo}, the no-go theorem holds for these as well, following the no-go theorem for finite-range Hamiltonians with flat bands in topologically nontrivial states in two and higher dimensions~\cite{read17}.
+One may of course argue that in the dissipative context, the limitations imposed by, e.g., time-reversal symmetry, lose their physical significance.
+If these are relaxed, pure steady states can result from finite-range gapped Lindbladian.
+This work was centered at cold atom systems, but the ideas introduced here should find applications to other types of ``quantum simulators'', including, among others, superconducting nanocircuits, quantum dots, trapped ions, and nuclear and impurity spins \cite{georgescu14}.